jmmcd/GPDistance/README.md

   (SP), and the *minimum number of steps* (STEPS).
 The MFPT is calculated with the help of ergodic.py, Copyright (C) 2012 Sergio
-  J. Rey of PySAL (see http://code.google.com/p/pysal/), derived from the treatment in Kemeny, John, G. and J. Laurie Snell (1976) Finite Markov Chains.
-Springer-Verlag, Berlin.
+  J. Rey of PySAL (see http://code.google.com/p/pysal/), derived from the treatment in John G. Kemeny and J. Laurie Snell, 1976, *Finite Markov Chains*, Springer-Verlag, Berlin.

 Build
 -----

+You need to get JGraphT and JScheme libraries (in fact, they're only needed for peripheral functionality, but I haven't tried to remove the dependency yet).
+They're easily available online.
+Copy them to java/libraries.

-There's a Makefile.
+Then there's a Makefile.
 Try `make` to compile everything.
 It calls into Makefiles in sub-directories to compile them.
 The Python code requires NumPy and SciPy.
 Use `apt` or your favourite package manager, or try `pip install numpy scipy`, but be warned that installing them is known to cause pain especially on OSX.

 Usage